 # CORS And Responses

 Use the gateway CORS block to centralize browser access policy instead of reimplementing it in every upstream.
+The CORS config defines which origins, methods, and headers are allowed for cross-origin requests.
+This page explains every CORS field and how the gateway applies them to responses.

 **Last reviewed:** 2026-03-06